The Marketing-to-Sales Map

 By Austin LaRoche, ATAK Interactive CEO

-The Marketing to Sales (M2S) Map was designed to help B2B agencies organize an efficient plan of action that is based on customer lifecycle.
-In this episode of B2B Marketing Agency Insights, CEO of ATAK Interactive and creator of the Purposeful Marketing Method, Austin LaRoche explains how to use this granular document to help your company get the results that you want with your clients.
+The Marketing to Sales (M2S) Map was designed to help B2B agencies organize an efficient action plan based on the customer lifecycle.
+In this episode of B2B Marketing Agency Insights, CEO of ATAK Interactive and creator of the Purposeful Marketing Method, Austin LaRoche, explains how to use this granular document to help your company get the results you want with your clients.

 Video transcription below:

 Welcome to B2B Marketing Agency Insights.
 I’m your host Austin LaRoche, CMO, now CEO, at ATAK Interactive.
 Today, I want to talk to you about one of my favorite creations: Marketing to Sales maps, also known as M2S maps.

 This granular document is based on the foundation of what we call a customer lifecycle.
 Attracting the prospect, connecting with the prospect, closing the prospect into a customer, and delighting the customer.
 With the customer lifecycle as our foundation, we then start outlining a couple of different things.